Family Income Benefit

 FIB premiums are based on the amount of cover and how long you want it, health, lifestyle (such as whether you smoke) and age.
 You can typically choose a level income or pay more for it to rise by a set amount each year, but for this, you usually need to seek professional financial advice.

 Waiver of the premium cover is usually available.
 This ensures premiums are met if you fall ill and cannot work.
 Some policies offer a critical-illness option, which pays out if you develop serious illness such as cancer.
 However, all these extras add to the cost.

 This type of policy shouldn’t be used to cover a mortgage or other debts – insurance that provides a lump sum is usually more appropriate for that.
 This is to meet the continuing cost of living.
 There is more on these types of insurance – and it makes sense to look at all the different types of insurance available to you before deciding which might best meet your needs.

 Hypo Financial is an Appointed Representative of PRIMIS Mortgage Network.
 PRIMIS Mortgage Network is a trading name of First Complete Limited which is authorised and regulated by the Financial Conduct Authority for mortgages, protection insurance and general insurance products.

-What else we cover?
+What else do we cover?

-Expert mortgage advisers
+Expert protection advisers